JJ-Vice/JJ-Vice.github.io/index.md

 However, their deployment introduces a significant threat surface for **backdoor attacks** — subtle, malicious manipulations of training data that embed hidden triggers.
 When activated, these triggers can force the model to output incorrect or adversarial responses.
 Such vulnerabilities raise concerns about **trust, transparency, and safety** in AI systems.

-The **ICIP 2025 Grand Challenge** seeks to address this problem head-on by inviting the research community to develop methods for detecting poisoned samples and retrieving hidden triggers in multimodal VLMs.
+Ths **ICIP 2025 Grand Challenge** seeks to address this problem head-on by inviting the research community to develop methods for detecting poisoned samples and retrieving hidden triggers in multimodal VLMs.

 ---